rollerworks/search/doc/cookbook/input_processor.rst

 .. index::
    single: Input; Custom input processor

-How to Create a custom Input processor
+How to Create a Custom Input processor
 ======================================

 RollerworksSearch already provides input processors for a wide range of